Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Introduction

 \begin{enumerate} \item Design and train a highly efficient deep neural architecture for UWB range mitigation in NLoS and LoS conditions using only raw CIR data points. \item Introduce weight quantization and graph optimization for power and latency reduction in range error mitigation. \item Evaluate and compare several devices and hardware accelerators, annotating power and computational request for different optimized networks. \item Collect and analyze a novel open-source dataset with different NLoS scenarios and settings, highlighting the generalization limitations of a hierarchical learning model. \end{enumerate}

-All of our training and testing code and data are open source and publicly available\footnote{https://zenodo.org/record/4290069\#.X75qYc3-3Dc}.
+All of our training and testing code and data are open source and publicly available\footnote{https://zenodo.org/record/4399187}.

 The rest of the paper is organized as follows.
-Section 2 covers the dataset creation and preliminary analyzes to assess the generalization problem of generic representation learning algorithms applied to range error mitigation.
-In section 3, is presented a detailed explanation of the efficient REMnet deep learning architecture and the proposed graph and quantization techniques to achieve a significant range correction for the trilateration algorithm in LoS and NLoS conditions.
-Finally, section 4 presents the experimental results and discussion followed by the conclusion.
+Section \ref{dataset_construction} covers the dataset creation and the preliminary analysis conducted on generic learning algorithms for ranging error mitigation to assess their ability to provide a generalized data representation.
+Section \ref{methodology} presents a detailed explanation of the efficient REMnet deep learning architecture and the proposed graph and quantization techniques used to achieve a significant range correction for the trilateration algorithm in LoS and NLoS conditions.
+Finally, Section \ref{experiments_results} presents the experimental results and discussion, followed by the conclusion.